lowlydba/dba-multitool/docs/sp_estindex.md

 ## Purpose

 In complex environments, sometimes the best ways to create indexes aren't the most obvious.
 Table size, underlying statistics, missing index recommendations, fill factors, and uniqueness are just *some* of the factors that need to be considered.
+But these can be difficult to aggregate and experiment with since index creation has a very real cost of time and compute power in large databases.

-To make index planning easier, `sp_estindex` gives you statistics on how an index would look without having to actually build it!
+To make index planning easier, `sp_estindex` gives you statistics on how an index would look without having to actually create it!

 ## Arguments